Splashcard04/JSMapper/README.md

 # Running Options
 JSMapper offers 2 options for running the script and writing changes,
 * Run manually each time
-* Refresh on save with [nodemon](https://www.npmjs.com/package/nodemon)
+* Refresh on save with batch
-See more about these options in the wiki
+more info on each in the wiki

 ### **To get started with JSmapper, head over to the [wiki](https://github.com/Splashcard04/JSMapper/wiki)**